 Most bands just accept that they’ll have to wait until they “make it” before they record their own live sessions, but why?
 With a combination of our studios and equipment, and your songs and mobile phones, you can record your own live sessions.
-We can provide 4 video tripods along with the 8 track recorder so that you can all use your mobile phones to record yourself individually, and then along with the 8 track recorder you can record a “live session" recording to either put on YouTube to send to record labels, promoters, publishers, or just to connect with you potential fan-base yourself, directly.
+We can provide 4 video tripods along with the 8 track recorder so that you can all use your mobile phones to record visuals of yourself individually, and then along with the 8 track recorder you can record a “live session" recording to either put on YouTube to send to record labels, promoters, publishers, or to connect with your potential fan-base yourself, directly.
 You can use the individual footage that you all record on your phones to edit into a multiple-camera set up, much like the video below, which has the exact same set up that we'd have, 8 track audio with 4 cameras, the only difference being that your camera shots will be from a fixed position, as opposed to having a cameraman.
 You can add interviews, different versions of your songs, covers, whatever.
 If you never go on to become commercially successful then at least you’ll have this recording, and if you do go on to become commercially successful just imagine how excited your fans will be to see this footage of the band before their ascent through the music industry!

 Q - So what can I expect to get out of the sessions?